p-m-p/slider/packages/components/README.md

 </bs-slider-controls>
 ```

-The slider controls component has slots for the controls if you want to provide your own and
+Slots for the controls are available if you want to provide your own and
-will activate the click handlers to control the slider for you.
+these will be activated with click handlers to control the slider for you.

 ```html
 <bs-slider-controls>